-Democrats have steadfastly refused to move on from this regrettable event, which is their best weapon for perpetuating their condemnation of Donald Trump and anyone who ever supported his policies.
+Of course, Democrats have steadfastly refused to move on from this regrettable event, because the J6 protest is their best weapon for perpetuating their condemnation of Donald Trump and anyone who ever supported his policies.

 By way of contrast, regarding all the aforementioned burn, loot, and murder mobs across the nation, Democrat governors and mayors issued police stand-down orders so they faced limited resistance.
 Of the rioters who were actually arrested … remember these headlines:

 In Minnesota, the epicenter of those riots: “Most Charges Against George Floyd Protesters Dropped.”